 The House Bill and Senate Bill have not been heard in their first committees of reference.
-The bills are not scheduled during the fourth week as of the writing of this report.
+The bills are not scheduled during the fifth week as of the writing of this report.

 HB 261 by Representative Botana relating to Boating Safety and SB 729 by Senator Garcia relating to Liveries-These bills are currently not identical and are comparable.
 We anticipate these bills to become companion bills as they move forward.
 These bills were originally supposed to be glitch bills to fix the livery insurance issue from last Legislative Session.
 MIAF was on board to fix the livery issues, but unfortunately the House Bill went further than just a glitch fix for liveries and was originally filed to make everyone boating in Florida have a boating safety card.
 (Currently Florida law is anyone born on or after January 1, 1988, may not operate a vessel with ten horsepower or more unless they have a state issued identification card or drivers license indication they are in possession of a boating safety card issued by the commission, an International Certificate of Competency, a boating safety card or certificate from another state or U.S. Territory, or a Canadian Pleasure Craft Operator card.)
 The House Bill was placed on the agenda the first week in House Agriculture, Conservation and Resiliency Committee.
-The bill was amended to now state that anyone born on or after January 1,1960, now must take the boating safety course.

-Marine Industries Association of Florida has registered their opposition to the sponsor, Representative Botana, on this issue multiple times.

-As we expected, Representative Botana offered an amendment to change the date to January 1, 1978, in the House Agriculture and Natural Resources Committee.
+The bill was amended to now state that anyone born on or after January 1, 1960, now must take the boating safety course.
+As we expected, Representative Botana offered an amendment to change the date to January 1,1978, in the House Agriculture and Natural Resources Committee the second committee of reference.
 The amended bill passed the House Agriculture and Natural Resources Committee as a Committee Substitute for Committee Substitute for House Bill 261 unanimously.
 MIAF is not ok with this amendment and prefers the language requiring a moving violation in a vessel be required to take boating safety as it addresses concerns raised about boaters on state waters.

+Marine Industries Association of Florida has registered their opposition numerous times to the sponsor, Representative Botana, regarding changing the date/age requirement for boating safety class.

 We are currently working with other MIAs on drafting a third offer to the sponsor for the last committee stop.
 The bill has one more committee stop before it is ready for the House floor.
 The bill is not on the agenda for the final committee as of the writing of this report.

 The Senate Bill passed the Senate Environmental and Natural Resources Committee meeting on March 14th without any amendments.
 The bill currently does not contain the boating safety language.
-MIAF prefers this bill because it does not have boating safety language and prefers the livery language in this bill as filed.
-The Senate Bill is scheduled to be heard in the second committee of reference, Senate Commerce Committee on March 27th.
-The bill has one amendment filed as of the writing of this report that does not contain the Botana bill boating safety language.
+The Senate Bill was heard in the second committee of reference, Senate Commerce Committee on March 27th and passed unanimously with an amendment.
+The bill is now Committee Substitute for Senate Bill 728 and has one more committee stop before it is ready for the floor.
+The Senate Bill does not contain the Botana bill boating safety language at issue.
+As of the writing of this report, CS/SB 728 is not scheduled to be heard in the Senate Rules Committee.

-Remember the bills must be identical to pass.
+Remember the bills must be identical to pass and it does not appear either bill is on their respective committee agendas during week five.